mirnovov/drs-documentation/modders-handbook/initial-setup-and-compiling/building-the-ports.md

 Install exactly the development kits version, that are specified in the build config.
 Otherwise the build can fail.
 {% endhint %}

-If you want to build doukutsu-rs for Android 12 or lower, additionaly install the Platform SDK for the version of Android you want to build for.
-You can find a list of API levels on [the Android Developers portal](https://developer.android.com/tools/releases/platforms).

 ### 5. Configuring the project

 When all dependencies are installed, we can finaly open the project in Android Studio and configure it for building.